|Nutritional Guidelines (per serving)|

-Quinoa and spinach muffins - vegetarian and gluten-free and perfect for a meatless brunch or a grown-up breakfast on the go.
-This dish is high in protein for vegetarians, and a great way to use up any of your leftover quinoa.
+Not only are Quinoa, Egg Muffins With Spinach vegetarian and gluten-free, they are also perfect for a meatless brunch or breakfast on the go.
+This dish is high in vegetarian protein and a great way to use up any leftover quinoa.